etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/accounting/setup.md

 - If the module has UI elements that can be translated (like messages), set the Translation Required checkbox and specify the necessary Module Language.

 ![](/docs/assets/drive/1GUwtOTGd6LoJPGLquBJJrSTsh4jVXiD6.png)

-- Remember to [register the module ](https://docs/en/technical-documentation/etendo-environment/platform/publish-modules-to-a-nexus-repository) in case it needs to be published in the [Nexus](https://repo.futit.cloud/).

 !!! info
     Now export the database to generate the file structure inside the module folder     ant export.database